By grouping dates in a pivot table, you can create instant reports.

 In the below pivot table, you have dates ranging from 01-Oct-2014 to 31-Jun-2015.

-- Right-click on date column and select “group”.
+- Select a cell from the date field (dates column).
+Right-click on the and select “group”.

 - Untick starting and ending date in auto option.
 And, enter your custom dates.